 Husker loved to be outside in the sun and Id often find her laying in the grass sunning herself.
 She was also a ball chaser in her younger days and loved to tug on the rope.
 In time we adopted another german shepherd named Hannah and Husker was the leader of the three dogs.
 They did what she told them to do and boy dd they love her.
 I bought the three of them matching scarves and took pictures of them wearing them.
 Husker was really laid back and allowed us to put hats, sunglasses, scarves and even a shirt on her.
 I will miss her gentle spirit and funny personality.

 Husker you will be greatly missed and thank you so much for picking us as your family.
 I hope your new journey is a good one and they have bacon and a lot of treats at the Rainbow Bridge.
 We all miss you and hope to see you when it's our turn to go.
-Until then watch over us and your doggy sisters.
+Until then watch over us with your sisters Lola and Husker, until we meet again.

 Please also visit Lola.